Covariance Adaptive Best Arm Identification: Motivation and main contributions

 The aforementioned arguments can be adapted to accommodate bounded variables, such as when comparing correlated Bernoulli variables.
 These arguments suggest that by utilizing multiple queries per round (as shown in Protocol~\ref{algo:gp}), we can expedite the identification of the best arm compared to the standard one-query-per-setting approach.
 Specifically, for variables bounded by $1$, our algorithm ensures that the cost of eliminating a sub-optimal arm $i \in \intr{K}$ is given by:

 The additional term $1/(\mu_j-\mu_i)$ arises due to the sub-exponential tail behavior of the sum of bounded variables.
 To compare the quantity in \eqref{eq:cost} with its counterpart in the independent case, it is important to note that the minimum is taken over a set that includes the best arm, and that $\Var(X_{i^*} - X_i) \le 2(\Var(X_{i^*}) + \Var(X_i))$.
-Consequently, when the variables are bounded, the quantity \eqref{eq:cost} is always smaller (up to a numerical constant) than its independent case counterpart, with potentially a significant improvements if there is positive correlation between an arm $j \in \intr{K}$ with a higher mean and arm $i$ (so that $\Var(X_j-X_i)$ is small).
+Consequently, when the variables are bounded, the quantity \eqref{eq:cost} is no larger than a numerical constant times $H(\nu)$ (its independent case counterpart in \ref{eq:sample_complexity}), with potentially a significant improvements if there is positive correlation between an arm $j \in \intr{K}$ with a higher mean and arm $i$ (so that $\Var(X_j-X_i)$ is small).
 As a result, our algorithm for bounded variables has a sample complexity, up to a logarithmic factor, that corresponds to the sum of quantities \eqref{eq:cost} over all sub-optimal arms.

 We expand our analysis to encompass the scenario where arms follow a Gaussian distribution.
 In this context, our procedure ensures that the cost of eliminating a sub-optimal arm $i\in \intr{K}$ is given by: